mxbn-mubeen/internshala_datascience_course/README.md

 Learn about predictive models & their stages, data extraction & exploration, univariate & bivariate analysis, model building, and linear regression.

-NOTE: PLEASE CHANGE CSV FILE NAME IN IPYNB FILE (OR) CODE
+NOTE: PLEASE CHANGE CSV FILE NAME IN IPYNB FILE (OR) CODE THIS FOR ONLY THIS MODULE

 FINAL PROJECT